kevinreber/tmux-configs/README.md

 bind-key -n F11 split-window -h bind-key -n F12 select-layout even-horizontal

+# Set status bar to top – I like to see my status bar on the top, this can be helpful when using VIM
+set-option -g status-position top

 # Tmux Plugin Manager ##############################
 # List of plugins
 set -g @plugin 'tmux-plugins/tpm'